HomeInformationalSocial Media and Charter Fishing

 The Evolution of Charter Fishing in the Age of Social Media

 They say time waits for no man and boy do I know it!
-It feels like just yesterday I kick-started my charter service, amidst the naysayers who scoffed at the idea of internet and websites.
-That was a quarter of a century ago; now we’re in the days of a social media frenzy and I often find myself questioning if our customers are truly on board with this race to the dock mentality that modern Great Lakes charter captains have adopted.
+It feels like just yesterday I kick-started my charter fishing service, Amidst the naysayers who scoffed at the idea of internet and websites.
+That was a quarter of a century ago.
+Now we’re in the days of a social media frenzy.
+I often find myself questioning if our customers are truly on board with this race to the dock mentality that modern Great Lakes charter captains have adopted.

 Post-COVID Shifts in Charter Clients

 In the post-COVID era, I’ve noticed a shift in our charter clients.
-There’s an increase in family outings and outdoor vacation planning, with groups exploring the local scene and filling their days with forest treks, canoeing, fishing, and hunting.
-My longer charter trip offerings, which were once dwindling due to costs, are now making a comeback as people flock to our corner of the Great Lakes.
+There’s an increase in family outings and outdoor vacation planning.
+Groups exploring the local scene and filling their days with forest treks, canoeing, fishing, and hunting.
+My longer charter trip offerings, once dwindling due to costs, are now making a comeback as people flock to our corner of the Great Lakes.
+Read how to plan an Awesome Family Vacation.

 I learned a valuable lesson on this matter back in the early 2000s, fishing from the port of Luna Pier on Lake Erie.
 The 2003 year class of walleye was the best in decades, with 30 fish caught an hour, sometimes across three trips daily.
 It was a total whack-fest for weeks on end.
 However, the following year, I noticed a slump in my bookings.
 Certain repeat clients were conspicuously absent from my books.